ableyjoe/draft-martin-grow-rpki-generated-loa/draft-martin-grow-rpki-generated-loa.md

 BYOIP prefix is attached to an account that is authorised to use it, a provider requires further authorisation from the customer.

 {{?RFC9323}} provides a profile for RPKI Signed Checklists (RSCs) which can be used by a resource holder as an attestation.

-In the case of the examples in {authorisation}, the customer responsible for BYOIP prefix A might sign an attestation that authorises the use of that prefix with their account and make that attestation available to the provider.
+In the case of the examples in {{authorisation}}, the customer responsible for BYOIP prefix A might sign an attestation that authorises the use of that prefix with their account and make that attestation available to the provider.
 The attestion might be